ninjabox77/cminor/README.md

 The default implementation for functions is non-recursive, because that is the more common use and requires the least amount of run-time overhead.
 If recursion is desired, the function must be declared `recurs`.

+### Return Type

+Functions must declare a single type to return as a value upon the completion of its execution.
+If a function is declared to have a void return type, it uses the `return` keyword with no expression and can the function can never be used as part of an expression.
+If the return type is an array, it can utilize array size parameters to provide dynamic dimensions for the return value

 ### Parameters

 We can specify that a function has parameters, which are unique variables that are part of the signature of the function.
 Notice that *all* functions can employ static parametric polymorphism by specifying and using type parameters.
 If a type parameter is labeled `discr` (discrete), then it is restricted to bein called only with a *discrete type* argument; `scalar` requires a *scalar type*; and a `class` requires an *identifier* argument only.
 The unspecified default allows any legal *type* as an argument.